How to grow tomatoes

 There are dozens of tomato varieties available in seed packs from regular and mail order retailers.
 Some are modern types while others are ‘heirloom’ or old-fashioned varieties that have been around for generations.
 There’s an almost endless array to choose from but ultimately what you choose comes down to personal taste and perhaps recommendations from family or friends.

-Tomato seed is best sown into individual peat pots (Jiffy Pots), seed trays or egg cartons filled with seed raising mix in early spring, when the soil in the vegie garden is still too cold to promote good germination.
+Tomato seed is best sown into individual peat pots (Jiffy Pots), seed trays or egg cartons filled with Scotts Osmocote Seed & Cutting Potting Mix in early spring, when the soil in the vegie garden is still too cold to promote good germination.
 The seed containers should be placed in a warm, sheltered spot indoors but not in direct sun through a window.
 Keep moist but not wet.

 When the seedlings are about 5-8cm high and have their first set of true tomato leaves (not seed leaves), thin them out to give them room to develop, transplanting the ‘thinnings’ into another seed tray.